28 Sept 2018

 (b) Wages and Salaries

-Reasonable wages and salary expenses incurred by an enterprise are the total remuneration for services in cash or non-cash forms an enterprise pays to its employee or units having an employment relationship for the year, including salary, bonuses, allowances, subsidies, annual salary increase, overtime pay, as well as other expenses related to the employment.
+Reasonable wages and salary expenses incurred by an enterprise are the total remuneration for services in cash or non-cash forms an enterprise pays to its employee or entities having an employment relationship for the year, including salary, bonuses, allowances, subsidies, annual salary increase, overtime pay, as well as other expenses related to the employment.
 Reasonable wages and salaries are actual wages and salaries paid to employees by an enterprise in accordance with the resolutions of shareholders' meeting, the Board of Directors, the remuneration committee or the salary system provisions promulgated by the relevant management bodies.

 (c) Employee Benefits, Trade Union Funds, Employee Education Expenses